Commitment to openness and transparency

 Attendance of individual Sustainability Committee members

-Sustainability Committee member | Number of meetings attended |
+| Sustainability Committee member | Number of meetings attended |

-Lucrèce Foufopoulos-De Ridder (SC Chair as of March 26, 2024) | 5 of 5 |
+| Lucrèce Foufopoulos-De Ridder (SC Chairperson) | 5 of 5 |

-Paul Schuler (member as of March 26, 2024) | 4 of 5 |
+| Paul Schuler | 5 of 5 |

-Viktor W. Balli | 5 of 5 |
+| Viktor W. Balli | 5 of 5 |

-Sika has a comprehensive risk management structure, as well as an Internal Audit.
-Details can be found in the chapter “Risk Management and TCFD Recommendations” beginning on page 24 of this report.
-As part of its audit plan, the Internal Audit reports to the Chair of the Board of Directors as well as to the Audit Committee.
+Sika has comprehensive risk management as well as an Internal Audit team.
+Details can be found in the Risk Management Report 2025 beginning on p.24 of this report.
+As part of its audit plan, Internal Audit reports to the Chairperson of the Board of Directors as well as to the Audit Committee.

-Information regarding the number of permitted mandates of Members of Group Management outside the Sika Group can be found in art.
+Information regarding the number of permitted mandates of members of Group Management outside the Sika Group can be found in art.
 10 para.
 3 of the Sika Articles of Association.

 Sika has not entered into any management contracts with companies (or natural persons) outside the Sika Group.